peterhellberg/hashids.rb/README.md

 ### Encrypting one number

 You can pass a unique salt value so your hashes differ from everyone else's.
-I use "**this is my salt**" as an example.
+I use **this is my salt** as an example.

 ```ruby
 hashids = Hashids.new("this is my salt")